At His Right and Left Hand

 The Priest

-Annas (also called Ananus and Ananias) himself was an interesting character.
-Serving as High Priest for ten years, from AD 6–15, this man was the patriarch of a dynasty of priests.
-Immensely powerful, when he was deposed by the Roman procurator Gratus, Annas maintained a high degree of power through arranging the appointment of his five sons (Eleazar, Jonathan, Theophilus, Matthias, Ananus) and his son-in-law, Caiaphas, to succeed him.
+Annas was the patriarch of a dynasty of priests.
+He had served as High Priest for ten years, from AD 6–15, and when he was deposed by the Roman procurator Gratus, Annas maintained a high degree of power through arranging the appointment of his five sons (Eleazar, Jonathan, Theophilus, Matthias, Ananus) and his son-in-law, Caiaphas, to succeed him.

 The Plot